Will 2018 be the year that Apple removes the MacBook Air from its line up, or will the company surprise us with a new MacBook Air model?

 How much longer can the MacBook Air hold on for though?
 Will the 2017 update be the final iteration of the MacBook Air, or will Apple breathe new life into its entry-level laptop at some point?
 In this article, we round up all the rumours, hints and clues about the hoped-for new MacBook Air release, including tech specs, new features, design, as well as speculation that Apple may be phasing out the 'Air' lineup completely.

 For buying advice related to the current Apple laptop range, read our Best MacBook buying guide and Best cheap MacBook deals articles.
-We also have a Best Cheap Mac article, of which MacBook Air is an option.
+We also have a Best Cheap Mac article, of which MacBook Air is still an option, for now...

 You can also see our one-stop guide to the best place to buy any Mac.
 Also, if you are wondering how the 13in MacBook Pro compares to the 13in MacBook Air read this: MacBook Pro vs MacBook Air comparison review.